iusztinpaul/hands-on-llms/modules/q_and_a_dataset_generator/README.md

     $ . ./set_env_variables.sh
     ```

+* Generate a sample of training data
+    ```
+    $ make training-data
+    ```

+## Not used here but might be useful later on

+Unused pieces of code that can be useful later on, for example, to backfill the feature store
+or the vector db.

 * Get around `18k` news from January 2023 from Alpaca into a JSON file:
     ```
     $ make download